Search

 Learning Outcomes

-Upon completion of this program, finally participants will acquire the skills and ability to:
+Upon completion of this program, participants will be able to:

 3. Demonstrate critical thinking and managerial abilities in:

-• Implementing routine practices, and extra precautions.
+• Implementing routine practices and additional precautions

-• Conducting surveillance.
+• Conducting surveillance

-• Managing outbreaks in public and clinical health settings.
+• Managing outbreaks in public and clinical health settings

 Topics include